Corporate credit ratings

 In April 2020 Lonza issued its inaugural Eurobond with a coupon of 1.625% in the European capital market.
 The net proceeds were used to refinance existing debt and general corporate purposes.
 The bond with a volume of EUR 500 million has a maturity of 7 years.
 The notes have been offered under a standalone Prospectus and have been listed on the Luxembourg Stock Exchange.

-In 2020, Lonza issued two additional CHF-Bonds.
-In April 2020 a CHF 300 million note with a maturity of 3 years and an annual coupon of 1.000% followed by a CHF 150 million note with a maturity of six years and an annual coupon of 0.35% in September.
+Lonza did not issue any CHF-Bonds in 2022.
+In February 2023, Lonza issued a CHF 300 million single tranche CHF-Bond with a maturity of 6.5 years and an annual coupon of 2.100%.
 The net proceeds were used for refinancing and general corporate purposes.

 Syndicated Loan Facilities